Metformin is one of the most prescribed drugs on the planet with over 120 million people taking it for type 2 diabetes management and weight loss.

 This should pass after a few days to weeks as your body adjusts to your new normal blood sugar levels.

-If you’re feeling low, always check your blood sugar to make sure you aren’t experiencing a real low blood sugar (below 70 mg/dl) that requires treatment with glucose.
+If you’re feeling low, always check your blood sugar to make sure you aren’t experiencing a real low blood sugar (typically considered to be below 70 mg/dl) that requires treatment with glucose.

 Allergic reactions to metformin